gousiosg/homepage/_posts/2013-05-11-ghtorrent-project-statistics.md

 The [database schema](http://ghtorrent.org/relational.html) is relatively complicated, but the data it stores is very rich in return.
-Using this database, we can ask very complicated queries in order to create interesting reports of our project's development process, including some queries that were not possible without Github's data.
-Below, I have tried a couple of such queries and used R and `ggplot2` to plot the results.
+Using this database, we can formulate complex queries that will return interesting insights of our project's development process, including some that were not possible without Github's data.
+Below, I present a couple of such queries, plotted using R and `ggplot2`.
 You can find the R script [here](https://gist.github.com/gousiosg/5563230#file-ghtorrent-project-stats-r).

 <ul class="thumbnails">
   <li class="span4">